Mookie Betts: Personal life

-Although it has been reported that Betts is a nephew of Terry Shumpert, who played parts of 14 seasons with several MLB teams, they are actually first cousins once removed, as Shumpert is a first cousin to Betts' mother, Diana.
+Terry Shumpert, who played parts of 14 seasons with several MLB teams, is a first cousin to Betts' mother, Diana, making Betts and Shumpert first cousins once removed.
 In 2004, Shumpert spent his final season of professional baseball with the Triple-A Nashville Sounds and worked extensively with Betts.
-He is a distant cousin of Meghan, Duchess of Sussex.

-Betts's first Little League Baseball coach was his mother, Diana.

-Betts's parents chose his name in part to form the initials MLB, matching those of Major League Baseball.
-He has attributed his nickname Mookie to his parents watching former NBA guard Mookie Blaylock play basketball shortly after Betts was born.
-Betts has stated that he has never met Blaylock.

-In 2021, Betts said that he had "made the switch over to vegan."
+In 2021, Betts said that he had "made the switch over to vegan" but by 2023 confirmed that he is no longer vegan.

-Betts and his longtime girlfriend, Brianna Hammonds, began dating in high school.
+Betts and his wife, Brianna Hammonds, began dating in high school.
 The couple welcomed their first child, a daughter, in November 2018.
-Betts and Hammonds announced their engagement in January 2021 and married on December 1, 2021 in Palos Verdes, California.
+They announced their engagement in January 2021 and married on December 1, 2021, in Palos Verdes Estates, California.
 They have a home in Franklin, Tennessee.
-Betts also purchased a mansion for $7.6 million in Encino, Los Angeles, when he became a Dodger.
+Betts also purchased a mansion for $7.6 million in Encino, Los Angeles when he became a Dodger.

 As a member of the Red Sox, Betts became known for his necklaces.
-One was a gift from a 13-year-old fan, given to Betts during spring training in 2018 prior to his AL Batting Championship, MVP Award and World Series championship.
-Betts continued wearing the necklace after being traded to the Los Angeles Dodgers, a season which culminated in his second World Championship.
+One was a gift from a 13-year-old fan, given to Betts during spring training in 2018 prior to his AL Batting Championship, MVP Award, and World Series championship.
+He continued wearing the necklace after being traded to the Los Angeles Dodgers, a season which culminated in his winning a second World Championship.